 Both Basal Cell and Squamous Cell cancers often develop on areas of the skin that gets the greatest exposure to the sun (face, head and neck areas, arms and hands).

 Melanoma develops deeper in the skin in the melanocytes.
-These damages cells can develop anywhere on the body but are most commonly seen on the back and chest of men, and on women’s legs.
+These damaged cells can develop anywhere on the body but are most commonly seen on the back and chest of men, and on women’s legs.
 They are also seen on the head and neck.

 Some risk factors for skin cancer include: